ozkriff/ozkriff.github.io-src/content/2019-09-16--devlog-zemeroth-v0-6/index.md

 ### Dodge Animations

-In real life it's hard to actually miss while attacking a static target with a melee weapon.
+In real life, it's hard to actually miss while attacking a static target with a melee weapon.
 Most of the misses are caused by the targets dodging moves.
-Simple target dodge animations when attack misses [where added to the game][pr471] to display this.
+Simple target dodge animations when an attack misses [were added to the game][pr471] to display this.

 ![Dodge animation demo](dodge-demo.gif)